matthewT53/mbr-project/README.md

 * Put a breakpoint after the interrupt call (0x13).
 * Don't try to step through the interrupt using "ni".

+## Scripts:
+* Use create_disk.py to extend boot.bin with more sectors so we can test reading and writing.

 ## Some useful links:
 * https://blog.ghaiklor.com/how-to-implement-your-own-hello-world-boot-loader-c0210ef5e74b
 * https://stackoverflow.com/questions/14242958/debugging-bootloader-with-gdb-in-qemu